Discovering features in gravitational-wave data through detector characterization, citizen science and machine learning: Methods

-Gravity Spy uses a CNN to classify glitches into categories~\cite{Bahaadini:2017dqg}.
-Given an image, a trained CNN architecture will recognize different aspects in the image and assign varying degrees of weights and biases to these predictive features.
-For each image fed to the model, the algorithm will calculate a probability score (confidence) for each class, and the image is assigned the class with the highest associated confidence.
 Key to the performance of the CNN is the training set.
-The Gravity Spy training set is composed of time--frequency spectrogram images.
-Each image is a combination of four spectrograms of $0.5~\mathrm{s}$, $1.0~\mathrm{s}$, $2.0~\mathrm{s}$ and $4.0~\mathrm{s}$ duration centered on the same transient~\cite{Zevin:2016qwy,Bahaadini:2017dqg}.
-Some of the noise categories such as the Blip are sub-second in duration whereas others like Slow Scattering last $3$--$4~\mathrm{s}$.
-This concatenation of multiple duration images ensures that relevant features for each class are captured by the training set.
+The Gravity Spy training set is composed of time--frequency spectrogram images of different glitches that have been selected by experts and volunteers to exemplify the various classes.
 The total number of training images for each category is a function of how frequently it appears in the data.
 Blip and Slow Scattering, for example, have more training data as they occur with a relatively higher rate: Blips occurred at a rate of about $2$ per hour in each of the two LIGO detectors during the second observing run (O2)~\cite{Davis:2021ecd}.
-In addition, this effect was amplified by the structure of the Gravity Spy workflows: the earliest levels contained fewer options in order to enhance volunteer training, but this means that those classes received more volunteer annotations than classes that were introduced later in the training.
-For instance, Level 1 only has Blips and Whistles, which also led to more of the training set being Blips and Whistles.
-The previous training set contains a total of $7932$ training images distributed among $22$ classes~\cite{Bahaadini:2018git}; the Gravity Spy model trained on this data set was used during the first two LIGO observing runs as well as during O3.\footnote{The old $22$ glitch classes are: 1080 Lines, 1400 Ripples, Air Compressor, Blip, Chirp (simulated gravitational-wave signals), Extremely Loud, Helix, Koi Fish, Light Modulation, Low-frequency Burst, Low-frequency Line, Paired Dove, Power Line, Repeating Blips, Scattered Light (which we will rename to Slow Scattering), Scratchy, Tomte, Violin Mode Harmonic, Wandering Line, Whistle, No Glitch (for when no glitch is visible), and None of the Above (for glitches we do not match the other categories).}
+The previous training set contains a total of $7932$ training images distributed among $22$ classes~\cite{Bahaadini:2018git}; the Gravity Spy model trained on this data set was used during the first two LIGO observing runs as well as during O3.\footnote{The old $22$ glitch classes are: 1080 Lines, 1400 Ripples, Air Compressor, Blip, Chirp (simulated gravitational-wave signals), Extremely Loud, Helix, Koi Fish, Light Modulation, Low-frequency Burst, Low-frequency Line, Paired Dove, Power Line, Repeating Blips, Scattered Light (which we will rename to Slow Scattering), Scratchy, Tomte, Violin Mode Harmonic, Wandering Line, Whistle, No Glitch (for when no glitch is visible), and None of the Above (for glitches that do not match the other categories).}